 The above faculties operate in a trans-disciplinary manner; and cross-cutting undertakings including Prospective and Longitudinal studies are integrated with these.

-Joel Netshitenzhe (Executive Director), Barry Gilder (Director Operations), Vacant (Director Research), Xolelwa Kashe-Katiya (Director Project Management), Gloria Britain (Company Secretary), Lorraine Pillay (Financial Manager).
+Joel Netshitenzhe (Executive Director), Barry Gilder (Director Operations), Prof Susan Booysen (Director Research), Xolelwa Kashe-Katiya (Director Project Management), Gloria Britain (Company Secretary), Lorraine Pillay (Financial Manager).

-Barry Gilder (Director Operations), Gloria Britain (Company Secretary), Lorraine Pillay (Financial Manager), Thabang Moerane (Administrator), Magati Nindi (Resource Mobilisation Officer), Siphokazi Sigenu (Communications Officer), Terry Shakinovsky (Publications Coordinator), Noma Moyo (IT Manager), Mlungisi Makhanya (Intern: Operations), Rose Maleke Ngwato (Office Assistant).
+Barry Gilder (Director Operations), Gloria Britain (Company Secretary), Lorraine Pillay (Financial Manager), Thabang Moerane (Administrator), Magati Nindi (Resource Mobilisation Officer), Siphokazi Sigenu (Communications Officer), Terry Shakinovsky (Publications Coordinator), Noma Moyo (IT Manager), Lindiwe Malaza (Receptionist), Rose Maleke Ngwato (Office Assistant).

 Content Team and Members of Faculty:

-Vacant (Director Research), Xolelwa Kashe-Katiya (Director Project Management), Dzunisani Mathonsi (Project Officer), Towela Ng'ambi (Consultancy Officer) Jeffrey Sehume (Senior Researcher: Humanity), Dr. Beth Vale, (Researcher: Humanity), Themba Moleketi (Junior Researcher: Humanity), Salimah Valiani (Senior Researcher: Political Economy), David Maimela (Researcher: Political Economy), Wandile Ngcaweni (Junior Researcher, Political Economy), Zamanzima Mazibuko ( Senior Researcher: Knowledge Economy and Scientific Advancement), Duduetsang Mokoele (Researcher: Knowledge Economy and Scientific Advancement), Patience Salane (Junior Researcher: Political Economy), Wandile Ngcaweni (Intern: Research), Temoso Mashile (Intern: Research).
+Prof Susan Booysen (Director Research), Xolelwa Kashe-Katiya (Director Project Management), Dzunisani Mathonsi (Project Officer), Towela Ng'ambi (Consultancy Officer) Dan Motaung (Senior Researcher: Humanity), Dr. Beth Vale, (Researcher: Humanity), Themba Moleketi (Junior Researcher: Humanity), Salimah Valiani (Senior Researcher: Political Economy), Khwezilomso Mabasa (Researcher: Political Economy), Wandile Ngcaweni (Junior Researcher, Political Economy), Zamanzima Mazibuko ( Senior Researcher: Knowledge Economy and Scientific Advancement), Duduetsang Mokoele (Researcher: Knowledge Economy and Scientific Advancement), Anelile Gibixego (Assistant Researcher: Knowledge Economy and Scientific Advancement), Nqobile Mangena (Intern: Research), Njabulo Zwane (Intern: Research).